emilwallner/Coloring-greyscale-images/README.md

 **A detailed tutorial covering the code in this repository:** ["Coloring Black and White photos with Neural Networks"](https://blog.floydhub.com/colorizing-b&w-photos-with-neural-networks/)

+The network is built in four parts and gradually becomes more complex.
+The first part is the bare minimum to understand the core parts of the network.
+It's built to color one image.
+Once I have something to experiment with, I find it easier to add the remaining 80% of the network.

+For the second stage, the Beta version, I start automating the training flow.
+In the full version, I add features from a pre-trained classifier.
+The GAN version is not covered in the tutorial.
+It's an experimental version using some of the emerging best practices in image colorization.

 ## Alpha Version
+This is a great starting point to get a hang of the moving pieces.
+How an image is transformed into RGB pixel values and later translated into LAB pixel values, [changing the color space](https://ciechanow.ski/color-spaces/).
+It also builds a core intuition for how the network learns.
+How the network compares the input with the output and adjusts the network.

 <p align="center"><img src="/README_images/alpha.png?raw=true" width="747px"></p>

+In this version, you will see a result in a few minutes.
+Once you have trained the network, try coloring an image it was not trained on.
+This will build an intuition for the purpose of the later versions.

 ## Beta Version
+The network in the beta version is very similar to the alpha version.
+The difference is that we use more than one image to train the network.
+I'd recommend running ```top/htop``` and ```nvidia-smi``` to see how different batch sizes affect your computer's memory.

 <p align="center"><img src="/README_images/beta.png?raw=true" width="745px"></p>

+For this model, I'd go with a this [cropped celebrity dataset](https://github.com/2014mchidamb/DeepColorization/tree/master/face_images) or [Nvidia's StyleGAN dataset](https://github.com/NVlabs/stylegan).
+Because the images are very similar, the network can learn basic colorization despite being trivial.
+To get a feel for the limits of this network, you can try it on this dataset of [diverse images from Unsplash](https://www.floydhub.com/emilwallner/datasets/colornet).

 ## Full Version
 <p align="center"><img src="/README_images/full.png?raw=true" width="750px"></p>

 ## GAN Version
 <p align="center"><img src="/README_images/gan.png?raw=true" width="747px"></p>